Recognize These 3 Early Warning Signs Of A Failing Content Marketing Strategy

 - Customer up-sell

-Many a times marketers make the mistake of overlooking their company-wide goals, and invest in ways that may or may not add to the company’s growth where desired.
+Many times marketers make the mistake of overlooking their company-wide goals and investing in ways that may or may not add to the company’s growth where desired.
 Needless to say, content marketing is a vast area and involves a long line of methods.
 But for it to be effective, it needs to be tied to the overall business goals.
-You can hold as many webinars, Q&As, publish content on the website, but if that does not support the overall sales or adds to your business revenue, it will be a waste of time and money.
+You can hold as many webinars and Q&As, and publish content on the website, but if that does not support the overall sales or adds to your business revenue, it will be a waste of time and money.

-While strategizing your content marketing how many times do you stand in front of your content chart to see which content type will appeal to your audience the most?
-Prepare a list of different types of content – such as, infographic, videos, case studies, whitepapers, interviews, guides - to name a few , and work on a tactic that is most likely to work towards your goal.
+While strategizing your content marketing, how many times do you stand in front of your content chart to see which content type will appeal to your audience the most?
+Prepare a list of different types of content – such as infographics, videos, case studies, whitepapers, interviews, and guides - to name a few, and work on a tactic that is most likely to work towards your goal.
 For example – if you want to get more traffic and increase your ranking on search engines, focus more on building SEO rich content that also provides value to your readers.
 Remember, different types of content will yield different results.